-Numerical and Analytical Reasoning6

-MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.

-Speech

-1courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+I. General Education Requirements with Notes for Majors English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Exercise grade of "C" or higher.
+Numerical and Analytical Reasoning MATH B101 or a higher level mathematics course, plus an additional cours statistics, or computer science.
+Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) HIST B101, B102, B111, B112, B115, or B116 Fine Arts 3 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-2courses from: ARTH, ARTS, MUSC, or THEA.
+courses from: ARTH, ARTS, MUSC, or THEA.
+ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

 Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
-One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
+One of the natural science courses may be a 3credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.